 Erik Thulin founded Thule (Too-La) in Sweden in 1942.
 They initially made gear for fishermen.
 Over time, Thule began creating gear for outdoor enthusiasts and adventurous families.
 Thule's goal is to improve outdoor fun by helping transport outdoor items with ease.
 The company continues to develop innovative products with 70+ years of experience to draw on.
 The lineup includes luggage boxes and racks, roof racks, strollers, bike racks, and trailers.

-Despite being a jogging stroller, the Thule Urban Glide 2 (in blue) managed a relatively impressive performance in this gear category impressing testers with great maneuverability and some click-in attachment options.
+Despite being a jogging stroller, the Thule Urban Glide 2 (in blue) managed a relatively impressive performance in this gear category.

-Performance details for the Urban Glide 2 Combo are outlined below.
+Performance details for the Urban Glide 2 Combo are below.

 Ease of Attaching Car Seat